devhausleipzig/js-dom-practice-1/README.md

 With this function available, refactor your code for all the buttons.
 Why do you think programmers came up with DRY as a best practice.
 It's not just about having to type less.

-### Extra
+## Extra

-Come up with new css classes which change some part of the styling and create buttons to toggle them on and off.
+Come up with new CSS classes which change some part of the styling and create buttons to toggle them on and off.

-You can also use more complex css selectors to target specific elements of the page, e.g.
+You can also emulate more complex CSS selectors to target specific elements of the page, e.g.

 ```css
 .blue-headings h1,